prathamdmehta/prathamdmehta/README.md

   - FastAPI
   - REST API development
 building:
-  - MediaShare
+  - backend-dash
-  - Production-grade REST APIs
+  - A CLI that scaffolds ready-to-code FastAPI backend projects in one command.
 exploring:
   - New AI platforms
   - LLM application design patterns